exbotanical/vivisector/README.md

 Each *Vivisector* child object - any given `Observable` - extends its respective type's interface so as to expose custom event-driven methods.
 As such, one can attach event listeners to variables and render them event-bound.

-*Vivisector* is a 'plug-and-play' library - no configuration is required; you'll simply have observable datatypes at your disposal.

 ## <a name="usage"></a> Installation and Usage

 Import `Vivisector's` caller alias `Vx`: